partylikeits1983/miden-tutorials/book/src/web-client/mint_consume_create_tutorial.md

-# Mint, Consume, and Send Assets
+# Mint, Consume, and Create Notes
-*Using the Miden web client in TypeScript to mint, consume, and send assets*
+*Using the Miden WebClient in TypeScript to mint, consume, and create notes*

 ## Overview
 In the previous section, we initialized our repository and covered how to create an account and deploy a faucet.
 In this section, we will mint tokens from the faucet for *Alice*, consume the newly created notes, and demonstrate how to send assets to other accounts.

 ## What we'll cover
-* Minting tokens from a faucet
+* Minting assets from a faucet
 * Consuming notes to fund an account
 * Sending tokens to other users

 ## Step 1: Minting tokens from the faucet
-To mint notes with tokens from the faucet we created, Alice can use the web client's `new_mint_transaction()` function.
+To mint notes with tokens from the faucet we created, Alice can use the WebClient's `new_mint_transaction()` function.

 Below is an example of a transaction request minting tokens from the faucet for Alice.